 Welcome to the third month of filling up our Challenge Everything Savings Account!
 We hit $1,000 – hot dogs!
-I can’t claim all the money came from my killer hustling skills (though we did hit 4/4 things sold this month on Craigslist!), but as my friend Financial Samurai once said, why be ashamed of receiving “un-earned” money?
-I’ll take it any way I can get it ;)
+I can’t claim all the money came from my killer hustling skills (though we did hit 4/4 things sold this month on Craigslist!), but I’ll take it any way I can get it. ;)

 Here’s screen shots of the last three months worth of balances::